mmoctezuma/Decision-Sciences/models/STRATEGIC_RENEWABLE_REPORT.md

 ### Notes & limitations
 - This is a **reduced-form, system-level** model; it does not endogenize demand-side efficiency, hydro seasonality, or sub-national siting.
 - Results depend on **data coverage** and on the assumed **Δ share ramp** across five years.
-- For executive decisions, complement with **project-level LCOE**, grid constraints, and social/environmental risk screenings.
+- For executive decisions, complement with grid constraints, and social/environmental risk screenings.